yannaingkyaw1986/prebid-ebdr/docs/endpoints/openrtb2/auction.md

 - the rest of the ext.prebid block is irrelevant and ignored
 - nothing is sent to any bidder adapter for that imp
+- the response retrieved for the specified ID is an array of objects that will be used to create the seatbid response.
+There can be multiple bidders in a single storedauctionresponse and if there are multiple imps from the same bidder, seatbid objects are properly merged.
-- the response retrieved from the stored-response-id is assumed to be the entire contents of the seatbid object corresponding to that impression.
+- the impid of the original request is copied through to the response

 This request:
 ```